 Talk to your teen about depression.
 They may find all the things they’re feeling to be confusing or overwhelming.
 Talk to them about treatment options and explain that there is always hope.

 When you’re talking with your teen, listen to what they’re saying and to what they are not saying.
-Listen in order to understand, because what you think they’re feeling might be very different from what they really feel.
+Listen to understand, because what you think they’re feeling might be very different from what they really feel.

 Encourage Them to Seek Additional Support